tribbloid/spookystuff/query.md

     <Source>.fetch(<Action(s)>, <parameters>)

 Fetch is used to remotely fetch unstructured document(s) per row according to provided actions and load them into each row's document buffer, which flush out previous document(s).
-Fetch can be used resolve actions directly or combine data from different sources based on one-to-one relationship:
+Fetch can be used to retrieve an URI directly or combine data from different sources based on one-to-one relationship, e.g.:

-    spooky.fetch(Wget("https://www.wikipedia.com")).flatMap(S.text).collect().foreach(println) // this loads the landing page of Wikipedia into a PageFrame with cardinality 1.
+    spooky.fetch(Wget("https://www.wikipedia.com")).toStringRDD(S.text).collect().foreach(println) // this loads the landing page of Wikipedia into a PageRowRDD with cardinality 1.

     spooky.create(1 to 20).fetch(Wget("https://www.wikidata.org/wiki/Q'{_}")).flatMap(S.text).collect().foreach(println) //this loads 20 wikidata pages, 1 page per row

-Parameters:
+Where ```Wget``` is a simple [action] that retrieves a document from a specified URI.
+Notice that the second URI is incomplete: part of it is denoted by ```'{_}'```, this is a shortcut for string interpolation: during execution, any part enclosed in ```'{<key>}'``` will be replaced by a value in the same row the <key> identifies.
+String interpolation is part of a rich expression system covered in [Expression Section].

+Parameters:It should be noted that m

 | Name | Default | Means |
 | ---- | ------- | ----- |